sap-tutorials/Tutorials/tutorials/fiori-ios-hcpms-setup/fiori-ios-hcpms-setup.md

 ### You will learn
 - How to access SAP Mobile Services in your Cloud Foundry account

-Once SAP Mobile Services is available, you can use its features in your Mobile development kit, Mobile Cards, SAP SDK for iOS & Android apps.
+Once SAP Mobile Services is available, you can use its features in your Mobile development kit, Mobile Cards, SAP BTP SDK for iOS & Android apps.

 ---